andhikayuana/andhikayuana.github.io/_posts/2018-01-18-How-to-use-Git-Submodules-in-Android-Development.md

 ### Introduction

 Last time, I was working with modular application and monorepo android project.
 I think it will be great if the repo is separated to some repo modules, not one repo with multiple module inside.
+So, you can reuse or implement the module to another project.

 Currently I have one repo with some modules inside the repo.